Merit Badges

 Parents as Counselors

 A Scout may work with any registered merit badge counselor, including their parent.
 However, we strongly encourage Scouts to broaden their horizons by working with other counselors.
-If a Scout does choose to work with their parent, it is highly recommended that at least one other Scout be present for any instruction and/or sign-offs.

 Online Classes

-Face-to-face, real-world interaction is highly preferred to virtual classes.
+Face-to-face, real-world interaction is preferred to virtual classes.
 With some exceptions, fee-based online merit badge services are generally discouraged.
 Use of these paid services for Eagle-required badges is highly discouraged, and may not be approved.
 See our FAQ for trusted sources.

-Online classes for badges that require practical demonstration (e.g. First Aid, Pioneering, cooking) will not be approved.
+Online classes for badges that require practical demonstration (e.g. First Aid, Pioneering, Cooking) will not be approved.

 Merit Badge Fairs